masq/Blog/making-something-from-nothing.md

 Okay, does this mean anything to you?
 This is much more useful to me.
 Once broken up with spaces like this, I actually recognize those three letter groupings as acronyms for airports in the USA.
+(It's okay if you didn't recognize that, I'm just a freak, it's fine).

+## Interpreting information
 Great, that's really cool, we can recognize some meaning from a string of what seemed like random characters.
 This is effectively what a computer does with 0's and 1's.
 And we can too, if we went with similar (what I'll call) "rules".

 ```
 0100100001100101011011000110110001101111001011000010000001110010011001010110000101100100011001010111001000100001
 ```

 Here's a string of 0's and 1's.
 What does it mean though?
+Not necessarily anything, unless we apply some of the right rules to interpret this data.

 Well... a long time ago, back in like the 60's (1963 is when the first edition of the ASCII standard was published), a bunch of people came together and made some hard decisions.
 They decided what a grouping of 0's and 1's would be, and they also decided what each group would correspond to.
 The American Standard Code for Information Interchange, or ASCII (pronounced Ask-y) is one such set of "rules" for how to interpret this series of ones and zeros.
 Basically, we told the computer that whenever it sees `01100001`, it should display the character `a` (under ASCII).
 ASCII describes an entire mapping of each permutation of eight 0's and 1's.
 We call each 0 or 1 "slot", a `bit`.
 A grouping of 8 bits is one `byte`.
 Let's break up the previous string of bits into bytes.

 ```
 01001000 01100101 01101100 01101100 01101111 00101100 00100000 01110010 01100101 01100001 01100100 01100101 01110010 00100001